w314/notes/springMicroservicesNotes/springMSReciliencyAndAsync.md

 - Half_Open
     - checks state of services
     - goes on to open or closed state based on that

+### Fallback Mechanism

+Fallback is a method that runs case of:
+- error
+- timeout
+- open circuit

 ### Types of Circuit Breaker Pattern